LacunaSoftware/RestPkiSamples/PHP/README.md

 If you get the following error when executing the sample:

-> Fatal error: Uncaught exception 'GuzzleHttp\Exception\RequestException' with message 'cURL error 60: SSL certificate problem: unable to get local issuer certificate
+> cURL error 60: SSL certificate problem: unable to get local issuer certificate

 It means you don't have the CURLOPT_CAINFO option configured in your php.ini file.
 This option tells PHP to look in a certain PEM file for a list of the trusted root certificates.
 One file commonly used can be found [here](http://curl.haxx.se/ca/cacert.pem).